 Tulane remains competitive with our peers in faculty diversity, but seeks to do far better.
 The President is working with the Provost to make the recruitment and retention of faculty of color a high priority.

-In terms of faculty hiring, for each of the past two years, the percentage of faculty of color hired into full-time regular faculty positions outside of the school of medicine has been around 45%.
-For FY18, of the 74 faculty Tulane hired (excluding those in the School of Medicine), seven identified as Black or African-American (9.5 percent), five identified as Hispanic or Latino/a (6.7%), five identified as two or more races (6.7%) and 17 as Asian (23%).
-In addition, of the four new deans who joined Tulane this past fall, two are people of color, one African American and one Spanish.
+In terms of faculty hiring, of the 76 faculty Tulane hired in FY19 (excluding those in the School of Medicine), ten identified as Black or African-American (13 percent), six identified as Hispanic or Latino/a (8%), four identified as two or more races (5%) and 18 as Asian (24%).
+In addition, of the four new deans who joined Tulane in 2018, two are people of color, one African American and one Spanish.

 In January, we joined the National Center for Faculty Development and Diversity https://www.facultydiversity.org/ which gives each member of our faculty, as well as grad students and post-docs, access to a wide variety of resources, including a network of diverse scholars who can serve as peers, mentors and coaches.
 This has been very well received.